guberger/guberger.github.io/pages/softwares.md

 # Toolboxes

-[Dominance.jl](https://github.com/guberger/Dominance.jl): A package for dominance analysis
+* [Dominance.jl](https://github.com/guberger/Dominance.jl): A package for dominance analysis
+* [SwitchingTimes.jl](https://github.com/guberger/SwitchingTimes.jl): A toolbox to compute the switching times of switched linear and affine systems